Machine learning systems need informed (i.e., human) oversight

-Their article, “Failures of Fairness in Automation Require a Deeper Understanding of Human-ML Augmentation,” will appear in the September edition of MIS Quarterly.
+Their article, “Failures of Fairness in Automation Require a Deeper Understanding of Human-ML Augmentation,” appeared in the September edition of MIS Quarterly as part of a special issue on “Managing AI.”
 In it, the authors propose that organizations add humans to the equation according to where the final decision is made—human or machine—and the complexity of the fairness criteria underpinning the ML system.
 Different scenarios dictate at what stage and to what extent human oversight or intervention is advised.

 In the case of, say, fintech companies that use ML models to verify identities for validating loan worthiness, only what the authors call “reactive oversight” is needed—that is, where the ML model spits out an outcome that is examined by the human decision maker.
 If the model doesn’t routinely produce results that, post facto, are deemed in compliance with bias regulations, managers should then provide clearer fairness objectives to their development teams.